andrechristikan/ack-nestjs-boilerplate-docs/features/configuration.md

 ### Set default value

-> We recommend to set default value in `configs file` in `src/config/*`, and don't set default value in Controller, or Service.
+> We recommend setting the default value in `configs file` in `src/config/*`, and not in the in Controller, or Service.

-We can use `.env file` as default value of our config, or we can set directly.
-Let see our `AppConfig`
+We can use `.env file` as the default value of our config, or we can set it directly.
+Take a look at our `AppConfig`

 ```typescript
 import { registerAs } from '@nestjs/config';